leouofa/evox/README.md

-# EvoX PDF Songbook Generator
+# EvoX Songbook Builder

-EvoX is a songbook generator for the masses.
+EvoX is a PDF songbook generator for the masses.
 Making it easy for anyone to create and maintain their very own songbook.

 ## Installation
 Install evox with: